ChurchTrac Logo

 Transposing Chords

-When your chord charts are added into the Lyric|Chords editor, they can quickly be transposed by you and your worship team.
+When your chord charts are added to the Lyric|Chords editor, they can quickly be transposed by you and your worship team.
 To transpose, select the "Transpose/Print" button under the editor.

 For chords to be transposed correctly, their original key must match the Key selected for the song.

 The chord transposing screen will open in either a separate tab or window, giving you the option to select which key you would like to transpose to.
-You can then print this transposed chord chart to be used for later.
+You can then print this transposed chord chart to be used later.

 Your Worship Team also has access to the chord transposing features through Church Connect.
 This feature works on computers, tablets, and smartphones.